On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Projecting out the scenario variables and a branch-and-cut algorithm

 \subsection{\mytitle{Branch-and-cut algorithm for the VRPSD under a scenario-optimal recourse policy}}

-Inspired by the previous theoretical results, we propose a two-phase branch-and-cut algorithm for solving problem~$\vrpsd{\mc{X}, \optQ}$.
-First, we solve the LP relaxation of Formulation~\eqref{formulation:sri} and construct projected SRIs using the results from Sections~\ref{subsection:aggregated_sri} and~\ref{subsection:lp_bound}.
+We now propose a two-phase branch-and-cut algorithm for solving problem~$\vrpsd{\mc{X}, \optQ}$.
+First, we solve the LP relaxation of Formulation~\eqref{formulation:sri} and construct projected SRIs using the results from Sections~\ref{subsection:projected_sri} and~\ref{subsection:lp_bound}.
 This allows us to recover strong bounds in the~$(x, \theta)$-space.
-In the second step, we solve the problem to integrality by separating the projected SRIs developed in Sections~\ref{subsection:aggregated_sri} and~\ref{subsection:comparing_cuts}.
-Since these projected SRIs dominate the ILS path cuts (Corollary~\ref{corollary:dominance_sri}), it follows from Theorem~1 of~\cite{part1} that this procedure yields an exact algorithm for solving~$\vrpsd{\mc{X}, \optQ}$.
-We describe the procedure in detail next.
+In the second step, we solve the problem to integrality by separating the projected SRIs developed in Sections~\ref{subsection:projected_sri} and~\ref{subsection:comparing_cuts}.
+Since these projected SRIs dominate the path cuts of~\cite{parada2024disaggregated} (Corollary~\ref{corollary:dominance_sri}), it follows from Theorem~1 of~\cite{part1} that this procedure yields an exact algorithm for solving~$\vrpsd{\mc{X}, \optQ}$.
+We describe the algorithm in more detail next.